EinsteinToolkit/www.cactuscode.org/documentation/visualization/gnuPlot/index.md

 Sometimes you want to plot several graphs on top of each other.
 In order to do that, you use a single plot command and separate the plot options by commas, as in

 ```
-plot "phi.xl" index 0 with lines, "phi.xl" index 10 with lines
+plot "phi.xl" every :::0::0 with lines, "phi.xl" every :::10::10 with lines
 ```
 Notice that you get different colours that way.
 You can specify which colours to use by adding a number after the plotting style, as in "`with points 4`", "`with lines 7`", "`with dots 8`".
 You can get a test page listing all colours by giving the "`test`" command.

 If you want different labels for the different graphs that you combine, say

 ```
-plot "phi.xl" index 0 title "initial" with lines, "phi.xl" index 60 title "final" with lines
+plot "phi.xl" every :::0::0 title "initial" with lines, "phi.xl" every :::60::60 title "final" with lines
 ```
 (on a single line, of course).
-Again the order of "index", "title", and "with" cannot be changed.
+Again the order of "every", "title", and "with" cannot be changed.

 <h2 id="saving-the-output-printing"><span id="SECTION54">4.4.
 Saving the output / Printing</span></h2>
 After that much work you will likely want to print your work.
 Gnuplot can output in many different formats; your screen is only one of them.
 To produce postscript output and write that into a file, you would first come up with the corresponding "`plot`" command.
 Then you say